nsmfoo/dicom_lure/README.md

 ### Use cases:

-After having spend some time looking at this, I came up with the following two senarious to justify the time I spend/wasted (they are admittedly a bit vague)
+After having spend some time looking at this, I came up with the following two scenarios to justify the time I spend/wasted (they are admittedly a bit vague)

-- Catch insiders: Apparently it's happens from time to time that employees have a hard time not looking at medical journals of the rich and famous.
+- Catch insiders: Apparently it happens from time to time that employees have a hard time not looking at medical journals of the rich and famous.
 This could be a way to detect that.

 - Catch external intruders accessing your data.